-The Block and File (Unified) VNX7500 platform Data Mover management module comes with three integrated dual-port Ethernet ports (labeled 0, 1, and 2) on the rear of the Data Mover management module.
-These ports provide an interface for connecting to 10-, 100-, or 1000-Mb/s networks and provide full-duplex (FDX) capability, which enables simultaneous transmission and reception of data.
+The Block and File (Unified) VNX5700 platform Data Mover management module comes with three integrated dual-port Ethernet ports (labeled 0, 1, and 2) on the rear of the management module.
+These ports provide an interface for connecting to 10-, 100-, or 1000-Mb/s networks providing full-duplex (FDX) capability, which enables simultaneous transmission and reception of data.